-- Proposal Information - Applicant Information - Applicant Demographics - Institution Information - Five Critical Questions - 1.
-What is your proposed research question?
+- Proposal Information - Applicant Information - Applicant Demographics - Institution Information - Five Critical Questions - What is your proposed research question?
 (50 words) - Why is the work you propose interesting and important?
 How will it change our understanding of how disease unfolds?
 (200 words) - 3.
 How will you do it?
 What is your approach?
-(200 words) - What about your outlook / background / training gives you great insight into this problem?
+(200 words) - 4.
+What about your outlook / background / training gives you great insight into this problem?
 (100 words) - 5.
-How is this work innovative and different than that supported by your other external funding?
+How is the work you propose here different and higher risk than the mainline work you seek to fund through other grant programs?
 (100 words) - Signature of Institution's Signing Official